ELECTRONICS

 single pole, double throw

-DPST - double pole, double throw
+DPST - double pole, single throw

 DPDT - double